ladrians/RoboND-RoboticInference-Project-P5/README.md

 The data was collected using a [donkeycar2 robocar](http://www.donkeycar.com/) following a standard track.

-The trained model uses [NVIDIA DIGITS](https://docs.nvidia.com/deeplearning/digits/digits-installation/index.html) infraestructure to classify if the rover needs to go: straight, turn left or right.
+The trained model uses [NVIDIA DIGITS](https://docs.nvidia.com/deeplearning/digits/digits-installation/index.html) infrastructure to classify if the rover needs to go: straight, turn left or right.

 ## Introduction